robhagemans/basicode-interpreter/README.rst

 Copyright and Licence
 ---------------------

-(For the avoidance of doubt, this licence only applies to the present directory; not to the whole repository.)

 **BASICODE interpreter in Javascript.
 Copyright © 2016—2017 Rob Hagemans.**

 This program is free software: you can redistribute it and/or modify it under